 In terms of content creation, LearnDash is also easy to use – its drag-and-drop course builder is a simple and effective way to build your courses.
 More importantly, since LearnDash is built on WordPress, users can enjoy the benefits of WordPress as an easy and effective content management system, making it even easier to design lessons, courses, and other content.

-Speaking of customizations, these are another important factor that online course creators should consider when looking into different LMS options.
-Since both Moodle and LearnDash are both open-source, they both offer effectively unlimited customization in theory.
+Speaking of customizations, these are another important factor that online course creators should consider when looking into a WordPress LMS vs Moodle.
+Since both Moodle and LearnDash are open-source, they both offer effectively unlimited customization in theory.
 In practice, however, there are some important distinctions in terms of how easy customizations are to implement.

 Moodle comes with a few preset themes that dictate its overall appearance, allowing you to quickly change the basic layout and design of your site.
 There are also various themes available to install or buy from Moodle developers around the internet.
 Otherwise, you can try to customize your site’s design yourself through making changes to the platform’s code or by hiring a developer to do it for you.